Senior Seminar [CAPS]

 COMMUNITY PARTNER PROJECT – 40%

 We will be working as a class with community partners from the Coeur d’Alene Casino on a variety of multimedia projects.
-The evaluation of your work for this section will be based on your engagement with the community partners, the successful and timely completion of your tasks, your ability to work in a group positively, and your professional presentation of materials to our course partner.
+The evaluation of your work for this section will be based on your engagement with the community partners, the successful and timely completion of your tasks, your ability to work in a group positively, and your professional presentation of materials to our course community partner.

 |Grade||Percentage||Grade Point||Grade||Percentage||Grade Point|